Composite fencing changes everything

 Garden on a slope?
 Follow the same rules as you would for timber fencing.
 Your posts will be staggered in height and the panels slid down between them horizontally.

 If your current posts are broken or rotten and you want to replace them with something that will last and match we can supply 3 different height composite posts to finish the job.
 Just like concrete posts these are slotted posts do the panels will simply slide down into them, creating a strong fence in a matter of seconds.
+They are 100 x 110mm in cross section and have approximately a 50mm slot, like their concrete cousins.

 Posts can be fitted in the same manner as timber and concrete posts, dig a suitable hole, place the post in and fill with concrete.
 Alternatively we can supply bolt down spike which fixes down to concrete, patio slabs or similar.
 The posts themselves will then slide down over the spike where they can be fixed through the side of the post.
 Creating a strong fixed post in no time with minimal disruption to the ground.